Music Composed & Conducted by Ennio Morricone

 The first theme that Ennio Morricone wrote for the movie is the one that is supposedly performed by Father Gabriel on the oboe so that he manages to approach the indigenous Guarani.
 With a musical instrument as a “weapon” in his hands, which produces a beautiful sound, he attempts to earn the sympathy of the natives.
 It is not only the beauty of the oboe that will charm the natives.
 That would be enough for any civilized person of Europe.
 For a native, though, a role is also played by an additional symbolism, with which Father Gabriel will earn their undivided attention.
 When a foreigner appears while playing music, namely what the natives consider as most sacred, then this foreigner has found the best possible way to ingratiate himself with them.
 Apart from his idea of playing music for them, the choice of the oboe, a wind instrument, alludes to the traditional flute of Native Americans, which in their culture is linked to the circle of life (birth-death), to the fertility of the Earth and possesses magical properties.
 Therefore, by performing music and indeed from a wind instrument, Father Gabriel conjures up what in the primitive civilization of the natives is superior.
 He may not speak their language, but he speaks the only language that all peoples understand regardless of how primitive they are, the music.
 When they take him by the hand and walk together, they tell him we accept you in our society and we allow you to initiate us into this superior thing you stand for.
 The musical theme of the oboe represents priest Gabriel and his values.
 The music becomes a tool for the expression of the Christian faith.
 The initial percussion instruments in “Gabriel’s Oboe” (#3) are like announcing a musical event that will follow.
 The harpsichord will give the solid background, on which the oboe will play a leading part.
 We are in 1750, so the choice of the harpsichord to accompany the oboe seems reasonable.
 The theme of the oboe has been written considering the music that at that time someone could actually perform.

 The successive footage of Father Gabriel living in harmony among the indigenous Guarani accompanies the theme of the oboe, when suddenly the musical atmosphere changes and becomes threatening and eerie, something caused by the momentary turbulent outbreaks of the violins.
 The natives are running in panic, when some of them are captured by ropes, traps set by the slave trader Rodrigo Mendoza.
 After capturing many natives, he returns to the town riding.
 Ennio Morricone composes his triumphant return in “Asuncion” (#16).
 The percussion instruments, performed in the same way throughout the track, symbolize the steady trot of the horses, and the exotic flute symbolizes the captured natives who are intended for slaves, with its performance being abrupt and staccato, rather than lyrical and beautiful.
 It has lost its beauty, because they are not free anymore.
-This was the original approach of the composer and we hear it in the soundtrack, but in the movie we hear another version of this track, something denoting that the composer asked for changes: the ethnic percussion instruments are missing and the performance of the strings became much more noticeable and now these depict the brisk trot of the horses.
+This was the original approach of the composer and we hear it in the soundtrack, but in the movie we hear another version of this track, something denoting that the director asked for changes: the ethnic percussion instruments are missing and the performance of the strings became much more noticeable and now these depict the brisk trot of the horses.

 Rodrigo sells the natives to the Spanish conquerors and next we see him teaching riding to his younger brother, Felipe (Aidan Quinn).
 In this scene, the music refers to the love that connects the two brothers, in which the guitar participates, as we hear in “Brothers” (#5).
 As the riding lesson finishes, the partner of Rodrigo appears, Carlotta, who is secretly in love with his brother, Felipe.
 There follows the scene where she confesses to Rodrigo her love for his brother.
 From the tender theme of the two brothers, the music moves to the feeling of rejection, while Carlotta and Rodrigo are discussing.
 It is the track “Carlotta” (#6), where the guitar continues being present but very different, at first reading it depicts loneliness and sadness.
 Is there any reason that the composer chooses to use again the guitar in this scene?
 Its cold performance concerns Felipe and presages something unpleasant for him.
 The music in this scene does not lament Rodrigo for the partner he loses, but for the fate that is foreshadowed for Felipe, as a result of his brother’s rage, despite his contrary admission to Carlotta.
 If you notice the behavior and the body language of Rodrigo in this scene, in combination with the music of Ennio Morricone, the course of events seems to be certain and disturbing.
 Rodrigo is not sad about the confession of Carlotta, on the contrary, he is annoyed, offended and modestly irritated.
 How could Carlotta reject him for his younger brother?
 His gaze is frozen, without a trace of condescension.
 When she is about to touch him, he pushes her away.
 The playing of the guitar in the introduction of “Carlotta” (#6) witnesses the tragic development that will soon come, it alludes to the mournful sound of a bell.